mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

   - Deal with legacy database is difficult

-## What is a PersistenceContext and what is an EntityManager.
+## What is a `PersistenceContext` and what is an `EntityManager`.
 What is the relationship between both?

 `@PersistenceUnit` and `@PersistenceContext` aren’t Spring annotations; they’re provided by the JPA specification.